 Sant Jordi – a longstanding Catalan tradition

 As I was thinking about this I came across an article from Psychology Today in my mobile browser feed with the rather underwhelming title “What Makes a ‘Networked’ Individual?”
 The subtitle, “Singles may naturally adapt to the demand of diversified social networks” is a bit more revealing.
-The article claims that as a culture we’re shifting away from the traditional family as the cornerstone of society, to a world in which single people are at the centre of elaborate social support networks.
-What’s interesting is how this article turns the usual assumptions about singles on their head.
+The article claims that as a culture we’re shifting away from the traditional family as the [tooltip tip=”something that is extremely important because everything else depends on it”]cornerstone of society[/tooltip], to a world in which single people are at the centre of elaborate social support networks.
+What’s interesting is how this article [tooltip tip=”turn something on its head: to make people think about something in the opposite way to the way it was originally intended”]turns the usual assumptions about singles on their head[/tooltip].
 While we tend to think of singles as being less socially invested, because of their lack of a steady partner and offspring, it turns out that singles actually have more time to invest in a wide range of relationships.
 And yes, there’s solid evidence to back this up.

 Just because we don’t live in villages doesn’t mean we don’t need a community.